Natural Family Planning

 Mission

-Helping couples to deepen conjugal love and achieve responsible parenthood is part of the Church's total pastoral ministry to Catholic spouses.
+Helping married couples to deepen conjugal love and achieve responsible parenthood is part of the Church's total pastoral ministry to Catholic spouses.
 Fulfillment of this ministry includes both education and pastoral care.
-This means "instilling conviction and offering practical help to those who wish to live out their parenthood in a truly responsible way" (Familiaris consortio, #35).
+This means "instilling conviction and offering practical help to those who wish to live out their parenthood in a truly responsible way" (Familiaris consortio, 35).

-Permission is granted for copying and reprinting the NFP information on this website.
+Permission is granted for copying and reprinting all NFP information on this website.
 Please cite the source of the information and unless otherwise noted, please include the following text: "Used with permission from the NFP Program, United States Conference of Catholic Bishops.
 All rights reserved."

 Contact Information: